 The term “internet of things” was coined 20 years ago.
 Kevin Ashton, who worked in supply chain optimization, wanted to attract his senior management’s attention to the new technology called RFID and named his presentation “Internet of Things.”

-He knew that the technology would be the next big thing, but the numbers that IoT statistics for 2019 show were not even in his wildest dreams.
+He knew that the technology would be the next big thing, but the numbers that IoT statistics show were not even in his wildest dreams.

 3. The first “smart” refrigerator appeared in 2000.